Purple Tulips ~ Guide to Growing Your Own Thriving Beautiful Tulips

 When to Plant Tulips

-Once you’ve purchased your tulips, the process of helping them to thrive begins!
+Once you’ve purchased your tulips, the process of helping them to thrive begins.
 The tulip is one of the more interesting flowers to plant because the method defies conventional wisdom.
-Most people are used to getting flowers and orchids in the ground during the spring planting season in anticipation of summer blooms.
+Most people are used to getting flowers in the ground during the spring planting season in anticipation of summer blooms.

 When to Plant Tulip Bulbs

-It’s important to plant your purple tulip bulbs about six to eight before the ground freezes for the season.
+It’s important to plant your purple tulip bulbs about 6 – 8 weeks before the ground freezes for the season.
 That means that your optimal planting window will be bigger or larger depending on the climate where you live.
 It can be helpful to consult an almanac to learn about frost dates in your specific zone.

 Generally, it’s the right time to plant if the temperature is hovering around 50 degrees.
 If you’re in a northern climate, that usually means between the middle of September through the end of October.